OPEN today

 Enthusiasts' society which organises a number of public Running Days each year in the London surrounds featuring classic buses in service.

-London Omnibus Traction Society
+LOTS - London Omnibus Traction Society

 Founded in 1964 to provide London bus enthusiasts with both current news and historical information, the society is now the largest of its kind in the UK.